Enet4/dos-like-rs/README.md

 }
 ```

+See the [examples](examples) for a typical application structure,
+which are based on the original `dos-like` examples.

 ### Cargo features

 - `disable-screen-frame` compiles `dos-like` so that
 the CRT screen frame around the viewport does not appear.

+## Building

+A C compiler needs to be available (uses [`cc`](https://crates.io/crates/cc)).
+The dos-like framework is statically linked,
+just like in a C program.

+When working on this project,
+ensure that the git submodule in `dos-like-sys/dos-like` was populated
+(either by cloning with `--recurse-submodules`
+or by calling `git submodules update --init`).
+Some of the examples do not work unless with this submodule checked out.

 ## License and attribution notice